Get the qualifications you need to progress your career and your educational aspirations

 The majority of our students fund themselves using our easy payment options.
 Some secure funding through their employers and a few manage to get some help from local charities.
 We cannot provide advice on funding but we do have a Grants & Funding page which you may find useful.

 If you are not funding your course yourself

 Please ensure that you make us aware of this when you apply so that we can advise you & make any necessary arrangements with the funder to cover your course costs.

 The normal method of payment is online with a Credit or Debit Card.
 We accept all major cards.

 If there are genuine reasons why you cannot pay online, you will need to contact us to discuss whether there are other feasible options available such as bank transfer or Standing Order.

 Your tutor is both your personal support and your subject specialist teacher.
 They were chosen for their expert subject knowledge and qualifications, and for their skills in supporting and motivating adults who may have been out of education for some time.
-They are there to support you and guide your studies, and you will be in regular contact over email, the phone and Skype.
+They are there to support you and guide your studies, and you will be in regular contact over email, phone, WhatApp, text and virtual meetings.
 They know how to help you to improve, develop and advance as you progress through the course.

-To a great extent, their role adapts to your own personal needs as a learner.
-Some learners like a lot of interaction and support, whereas others may prefer to get on with things on their own and check their progress less regularly.
-This is your choice but you will always been entitled to a telephone or Skype call once a week and email support within 24 hours of your request (except weekends).
+To a great extent, their role adapts to your own personal needs as a student.
+Some students like a lot of interaction and support, whereas others may prefer to get on with things on their own and check their progress less regularly.
+This is your choice but you will always been entitled to a telephone or virtual meeting once a week and email support within 24 hours of your request (except weekends).
 Your tutor is there to make sure that your time with us is as successful and enjoyable as possible.